apollographql/docs/src/content/graphos/data-privacy.md

 #### Apollo Router

-Apollo Router **never** sends an operation's HTTP headers to Apollo Studio by default.
+By default, the Apollo Router **does not** send an operation's HTTP header values to GraphOS.

+To enable header reporting in the Apollo Router, see [this section](/router/configuration/apollo-telemetry#advanced-configuration).

 ## Which types of data are collected by a cloud supergraph?